Role Authoring

 docker build

---label "jackin.construct_version=${CONSTRUCT_VERSION}"
+--label "jackin.construct.version=${CONSTRUCT_VERSION}"

---label "jackin.role_git_sha=${ROLE_GIT_SHA}"
+--label "jackin.role.git.sha=${ROLE_GIT_SHA}"

 -t "${REGISTRY_IMAGE}:latest"